maizzle/maizzle.com/content/docs/templates.md

 # Templates

-**👋 New syntax**

-You are viewing the documentation for Templates using the new Components syntax introduced in `v4.4.0`.
-Not ready to switch yet?
-See the [legacy Templates docs](https://v43x.maizzle.com/docs/templates).

----

 A Template in Maizzle is an HTML file that typically contains the body of your email: the HTML that defines the design and content.

 It's made up of two distinct sections: